This page contains important information for the convenience of those organising trials.

 Find a list of all those who have attended Bloodhound working trial judging seminars and passed the examination or assessment on Find a Judge.

 Please note that although it is necessary for new judges to have passed the seminar and exam, successful candidates will not necessarily be ready to become Bloodhound working trial judges.
+All judges must be fully conversant with The Kennel Club Working Trial and Bloodhound Trial Regulations.

 Once you have chosen your judge, for championship only you need to complete a judge nomination form.